-- No whole deer carcass can be removed from the CZ, utilizing 220-2-.25 language.
-Exceptions include: - o completely deboned meat, - cleaned skull plates with attached antlers, if no visible brain or spinal cord tissue is present, - o raw capes, if no visible brain or spinal cord tissue is present, - upper canine teeth, if no root structure or other soft tissue is present, and - o finished taxidermy products and tanned hides. - All meat processors will need to be permitted in order to insure compliance. - Suspend all white-tailed deer rehabilitation permits within the CZ. - Establish permit system for meat processors and taxidermists - No processor may accept and process bone-in meat from both within and outside the CZ. - Each hunter must provide a game check confirmation number with each deer. - Processors and taxidermists must maintain an accurate logbook of customer's game check confirmation numbers for all deer received at their facility.
+- may be implemented for all or only a portion of the deer season (e.g., opening weekend of gun season, first three Saturdays, etc.) to adequately sample the CZ. - No whole deer carcass can be removed from the CZ, utilizing 220-2-.25 language.
+Exceptions include: - o completely deboned meat, - cleaned skull plates with attached antlers, if no visible brain or spinal cord tissue is present, - o raw capes, if no visible brain or spinal cord tissue is present, - o upper canine teeth, if no root structure or other soft tissue is present, and - o finished taxidermy products and tanned hides. - o All meat processors will need to be permitted in order to insure compliance. - Suspend all white-tailed deer rehabilitation permits within the CZ. - Establish permit system for meat processors and taxidermists - No processor may accept and process bone-in meat from both within and outside the CZ. - o Each hunter must provide a game check confirmation number with each deer. - O Processors and taxidermists must maintain an accurate logbook of customer's game check confirmation numbers for all deer received at their facility.
 Deer that do not require a game check confirmation number (e.g., road kills) must have the customer driver's license number maintained in the logbooks. - Issue management tags to cooperating landowners allowing harvest of white-tailed deer outside of the normal season structure within the CZ. - When necessary WFF may also collect deer within/near CZ to reduce population densities as an attempt to minimize localized CWD spread. - Establish a moratorium on movement of all captive cervids and all cervid reproductive material out of, the CZ. - Immediately prohibit the use of bait while hunting and the feeding of wild game in all counties located within or contacting the CZ.
 Permit applications to allow the feeding of wild game will be considered by the DCNR Commissioner on a case by case basis. - Finalize deer carcass disposal regulations to require discarded parts to be bagged and deposited into a lined landfill, or direct burial of harvest on-site to a depth of at least eight feet.